 What advice do you have for writers?

 Do what you want to do with your life, not what other people tell you.
-For “Life’s but a walking shadow, a poor player that struts and frets his hour on the stage and is heard no more.
+Somebody once said, “Life’s but a walking shadow, a poor player that struts and frets his hour on the stage and is heard no more.
 It is a tale told by an idiot, full of sound and fury, signifying nothing.”
+That’s how I see it, too.
+You must make your own meaning in life.
 The single most important lesson I have learned about writing is to finish what you start.
 I cannot say I have always done that.
 But even if your work-in-progress is truly terrible, in finishing it you will establish an essential habit.
 In my own case, I would have started earlier, stuck to it with all my might no matter what, and never have thrown away anything I wrote.
 I’m talking about complete stories, not bad drafts.
 I tossed my first short story out of embarrassment and have regretted it ever since.
 That was well over fifty years ago.

 How important is autobiography in your books?